-Any amount received or recovered in a currency other than the currency in which payment under the relevant Note or Coupon is due (whether as a result of, or of the enforcement of, a judgment or order of a court of any jurisdiction, in the insolvency, winding-up or dissolution of the Issuer [or the Guarantor]^[32] or otherwise) by any Noteholder or Couponholder in respect of any sum expressed to be due to it from the Issuer [or the Guarantor]^[39] shall only constitute a discharge to the Issuer [or the Guarantor, as the case may be]^[39] to the extent of the amount in the currency of payment under the relevant Note or Coupon that the recipient is able to purchase with the amount so received or recovered in that other currency on the date of that receipt or recovery (or, if it is not practicable to make that purchase on that date, on the first date on which it is practicable to do so).
-If the amount received or recovered is less than the amount expressed to be due to the recipient under any Note or Coupon (such amount being the "shortfall") the Issuer [failing whom the Guarantor]^[39] shall indemnify the recipient in an amount equal to the shortfall and, if a purchase is made, against the cost of making any such purchase.
-For the purposes of this Condition 14, it shall be sufficient for the Noteholder or Couponholder, as
+Any amount received or recovered in a currency other than the currency in which payment under the relevant Note or Coupon is due (whether as a result of, or of the enforcement of, a judgment or order of a court of any jurisdiction, in the insolvency, winding-up or dissolution of the Issuer [or the Guarantor]^[29] or otherwise) by any Noteholder or Couponholder in respect of any sum expressed to be due to it from the Issuer [or the Guarantor [129] shall only constitute a discharge to the Issuer for the Guarantor, as the case may be [129] to the extent of the amount in the currency of payment under the relevant Note or Coupon that the recipient is able to purchase with the amount so received or recovered in that other currency on the date of that receipt or recovery (or, if it is not practicable to make that purchase on that date, on the first date on which it is practicable to do so).
+If the amount received or recovered is less than the amount expressed to be due to the recipient under any Note or Coupon (such amount being the "shortfall") the Issuer [failing whom the Guarantor]^[29] shall indemnify the recipient in an amount equal to the shortfall and, if a purchase is made, against the cost of making any such purchase.
+For the purposes of this Condition 14, it shall be sufficient for the Noteholder or Couponholder, as the case may be, to demonstrate that a shortfall would have arisen had an actual purchase been made.
+These indemnities constitute a separate and independent obligation from the Issuer's [and the Guarantor's][29] other obligations, shall give rise to a separate and independent cause of action, shall apply irrespective of any indulgence granted by any Noteholder or Couponholder and shall continue in full force and effect despite any

-30 The words in square brackets will only apply to Notes issued by Eni.
+27 The words in square brackets will only apply to Notes issued by Eni.

-31 The words in square brackets will only apply to Notes issued by EFI and guaranteed by Eni.
+28 The words in square brackets will only apply to Notes issued by EFI and guaranteed by Eni.

-32 The words in square brackets will only apply to Notes issued by EFI and guaranteed by Eni.
+29 The words in square brackets will only apply to Notes issued by EFI and guaranteed by Eni.